kedacore/keda-docs/content/docs/2.11/scalers/rabbitmq-queue.md

 **Parameter list:**

 - `host` - Host of RabbitMQ with format `<protocol>://<host>:<port>/vhost`.
-The resolved host should follow a format like `amqp://guest:password@localhost:5672/vhost` or `http://guest:password@localhost:15672/vhost`.
+If the protocol is HTTP than the host may follow this format `http://<host>:<port>/<path>/<vhost>`.
+In example the resolved host value could be `amqp://guest:password@localhost:5672/vhost` or `http://guest:password@localhost:15672/path/vhost`.
+If the host doesn't contain vhost than the trailing slash is required in this case like `http://guest:password@localhost:5672/`.
 When using a username/password consider using `hostFromEnv` or a TriggerAuthentication.
 - `queueName` - Name of the queue to read message from.
 - `mode` - QueueLength to trigger on number of messages in the queue.
 MessageRate to trigger on the published rate into the queue.
 (Values: `QueueLength`, `MessageRate`)
 - `value` - Message backlog or Publish/sec. rate to trigger on.
 (This value can be a float when `mode: MessageRate`)